okazdal/routeros-cli/README.md

 # routeros-cli
 MikroTik API CLI in Rust

-This is a project to practice on Rust.
+This is my first try on Rust.

 Usage example:
 ./routeros-cli 192.168.1.1 8728 username password